 - Services: Lists the service ports configured for the virtual service.
 Ports that are configured for terminating SSL/TLS connections are denoted in parenthesis.
 A virtual service may have multiple ports configured.
 For example:

 - 80 (HTTP)

 - Pools: Lists the pools assigned to each virtual service.
 Clicking a pool name opens the Analytics tab of Pool detail page.

 - Service Engine Group: The group from which Service Engines may be assigned to the virtual service.

 - Service Engines: Lists the Service Engines to which the virtual service is assigned.
 Clicking a Service Engine name opens Analytics tab of the Service Engine Details page.

 - # Service Engines: Shows the number of SEs assigned to the virtual service as a time series.
 Useful to see if a virtual service scales up or down the number of SEs.

 - Throughput: Thumbnail chart of the throughput for each virtual service for the time frame selected.

 - Hovering the cursor over this graph shows the throughput for the highlighted time.

-- Clicking a graph opens the Analytics tab of the Virtual Service Details page for the virtual service.
+- Clicking a graph opens Analytics tab of Virtual Service details page for the virtual service.